 - Contact hours: 50 hours per module (Full-Time).
 36 hours per module (Part-Time)

 - Written Assignments, Examinations plus Project and Industrial Attachment

-- Obtained a passing mark in all examinable modules
+- Obtained a passing mark of 60% in all examinable module

 - Full-time: 9 months

 - Full-time: 33 months

 - Part-time: 42 months